simbrain/simbraindocs/src/docs/network/layouts.md

 Layouts are used to organize group of neurons in a Simbrain network window.
 They can be used in several ways

-1. To arrange a group of **loose neurons**, by selecting them, and right clicking or using the edit menu to select a layout from the layout menu.
+1. To arrange a group of **free neurons**, by selecting them, and right clicking or using the edit menu to select a layout from the layout menu.
 2. To specify the layout for a **neuron group** being created
 3. To arrange existing neurons in a **neuron group**.